-Bow Valley Gourmet operates a Hot Lunch program @ Our Lady of the Snows school here in Canmore.
+For 8 years now, Bow Valley Gourmet has offered a Hot Lunch program @ Our Lady of the Snows school here in Canmore, Alberta.
 The students are offered fresh, healthy, home made options at an affordable price.
 I shop for only the freshest foods, especially when it comes to Vegetables.
 The challenging part is preparing Vegetables, such as Brussel Sprouts to be appealing for kids of all ages.

 There is no question that Brussel Sprouts are good for you, as they contain high amounts of Vitamins A, K and C. They are also loaded with Fiber and Folic Acids.
 The Sprouts grow like buds in a pattern on a stalk; odd but true, the best quality Sprouts are picked after the first frost of the year.